 Generally, financial advisers say it's best to postpone Social Security benefits as long as possible, at least until your full retirement age as determined by the Social Security Administration, or SSA.

-Today, that ranges between ages 65 and 67.
-Those born in 1937 or earlier must be 65, while anyone born in 1938 or later sees full retirement age gradually climb to 67.
+Today, that ranges between ages 66 and 67.
+Those born in 1938 or later see full retirement age gradually climb to 67.